1.American Express Cobalt® Card

 Scotiabank

-What sets the Scotiabank Passport Visa Infinite Card apart is its focus on travel rewards, offering no foreign transaction fees and complimentary airport lounge access, making it a great choice for frequent travelers.
+What sets the Scotiabank Passport Visa Infinite Card apart is its focus on travel benefits, including complimentary airport lounge access and no foreign transaction fees.
+This card is particularly appealing for frequent travelers looking to maximize their rewards while enjoying premium travel perks.

 Pros: